junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The demon shows up as a young pretty blonde.

-Dean glances at her tiredly, eye rimmed red, the demon blade hanging loosely in his right hand.
+Dean glances at her tiredly, eyes rimmed red, the demon blade hanging loosely in his right hand.

 "Dean Winchester," the demon looks him up and down, grinning.
 "It's been a while.
 Last time you made a deal -- yourself for your little brother, what is it you want this time?
 Or rather, who is it you want to trade your life for?"